Wladastic/freebitcoin-bot/README.md

 This is a bot that will do the rolls for you.
 It will also use the reward points and will try to buy boosts.

+Prerequesites:
+- Linux Server with xfce4 or similar xserver running

+this cannot run on Windows.
+Only the tampermonkey script may work, but who builds windows bots?!

 How to use:
 1. install chromium-browser
 2. create an account on https://freebitco.in/?r=481926 (use this link to support me, won't hurt you)